nwimmer123/readit_rails/README.md

 * Get a notification when someone posts in a book you've posted or responds inside your thread.

 ### User Profile ###
-* Currently reading tag, with the date that the reader is currently on.
-* The currently reading book will be on the top of the profile.
 * Allow users to upload avatar pictures that sit next to their reviews.

 ### Book rating system ###